 - See other great VPN options for traveling from our friends at Bald Thoughts.

 Travelers can also use services like LogMeIn to securely access remote computers.

 IT Security Travel Tip #4: Whole Disk Encrypt your devices

 What happens if you lose one of your devices?
 The last thing you want is for someone to gain access to all of your files – especially if it’s a business laptop or work phone.

 Use whole disk encryption to ensure your hard drives are darn near impenetrable.

 Whole disk encryption cloaks your hard drive through cryptography making it difficult (although not mathematically impossible) to gain access to your drive without your user name / password, etc.

-Cyber security travel tips #5: Make sure you use a security mechanism on your phone or laptop
+Cyber Security Travel Tip #5: Make sure you use a security authentication mechanism on your phone, laptop or tablet